Britastic/githubIsFun/collaboration_bash.md

 	$git remote add <name-for-remote> <url-for-master-repo>
 	~~~

-The <name-for-remote> could be anything - something simple like "upstream" or "central" is a good choice.
+The `name-for-remote` could be anything - something simple like "upstream" or "central" is a good choice.
+Don't use `master` since that's already a name with a meaning in git.

-To get changes from the central repoisotry, use the git pull command.
+To get changes from the central repository, now use the git pull command.
 	~~~
 	$git pull <name-chosen-above> master
 	~~~